Get Help from Bob Vila

-To avoid ongoing problems with mold or mildew, get rid of any water-damaged furnishings and possessions unless they can be properly cleaned.
+To avoid ongoing problems with mold or mildew, get rid of any water-damaged furnishings and possessions in the house, unless they can be properly cleaned.
 Then identify and treat the source of the problem.

-If surface water is the culprit, then to make your basement dry again, begin by watching how the roof drainage system works and where rain water flows during a rainstorm.
+If surface water is the culprit, then to make your basement dry again, begin by watching how the roof drainage system works and where rainwater flows during a storm.

 A gutter or downspout plugged with debris may be sending rainwater over the gutter, down along the foundation, and into the house.
-Regular cleaning or installing a product that prevents debris from getting into the trough will end that problem.
+Regular, twice-yearly gutter cleaning—or installing gutters that prevent debris from collecting in the first place—should do the trick.

-If the problem is small, a homeowner may try patching cracks from the inside.
-Interior crack repair does not prevent water from getting into the exterior section of the wall.
-Water trapped inside the basement wall can weaken the foundation.
-After pinpointing the source, a homeowner might dig down along the foundation to see if the repairs needed on the outer wall would be large or small.
+A homeowner may try patching foundation cracks from the inside, but doing so doesn’t prevent water from getting into the exterior section of the wall—something that can weaken the foundation.
+After pinpointing the source of the leak, you may want to dig along the foundation to see if the repairs needed on the outer wall would be large or small.
 Large cracks may require the services of a structural engineer or another repair specialist.

 Whether it originates outdoors or indoors, warm, moist air can condense on the relatively cool concrete walls and floors of the basement.
 A fan to circulate household air may help matters, but it’s far better to employ a dehumidifier or air conditioner to prevent moist air from accumulating in the first place.